 The Bank routinely transacts with counterparties in the financial services industry, including brokers and dealers, commercial banks, investment banks and other institutional clients.
-Sovereign credit pressures may weigh on Cypriot financial institutions, limiting their funding operations and weakening their capital adequacy by reducing the market value of their sovereign and other fixed income holdings.
+It also occasionally accesses the international capital markets by way of debt issuances.
+In addition to the quality of their own credit ratings, sovereign credit pressures may also weigh on Cypriot financial institutions, limiting their funding operations and weakening their capital adequacy by reducing the market value of their sovereign and other fixed income holdings.
 These liquidity and capital concerns may potentially adversely affect inter-institutional financial transactions in general.
 In particular, as a Cypriot financial institution, in such circumstances the Bank's ability to enter into what would have been routine transactions with international counterparties may be adversely affected as a result of such counterparties' concerns as to the credit risk they would be taking with respect to the Bank.
-In the event of a deterioration of credit markets as a result of any future deterioration in the sovereign credit outlook and the credit outlook for Cypriot financial institutions the Group's credit rating and risk profile may require higher amounts of collateral, particularly cash collateral, to secure its transactions with international counterparties or adversely affect the Group's ability to enter into transactions or access the international capital markets for funding.
-An increase in the costs of such transactions may have an adverse effect on the Group's ability to hedge its foreign currency and other market risk exposures and to manage its funding and liquidity reserves.
+In the event of a deterioration of credit markets as a result of any future deterioration in the sovereign credit outlook and the credit outlook for Cypriot financial institutions, the Group's credit rating and risk profile may require higher amounts of collateral, particularly cash collateral, to secure its transactions with international counterparties or adversely affect the Group's ability to enter into transactions or access the international capital markets for funding.
+An increase in the costs of such transactions may have an adverse effect on the Group's ability to hedge its foreign currency and other market risk exposures and to manage its funding needs and liquidity reserves.
 While credit market conditions have improved and counterparties have re-opened lines of credit with the Bank, which is now centrally clearing interest rate swaps transactions, there may be a risk that the credit situation may deteriorate as a result of any future deterioration in the sovereign credit outlook and the credit outlook for Cypriot financial institutions.
+Furthermore, while the international capital markets have been readily accessible over the last few years, there are concerns that the ongoing impact of current economic conditions (especially in the post-COVID-19 era), the war in Ukraine, the rising energy prices and the inflationary pressures, may restrict the Bank's ability to obtain funding in the international capital markets in the medium term or increase the cost of such funding.